rpcpool/yellowstone-grpc/README.md

 #### Blocks meta

-Same as `Blocks` but without `transactions`, `accounts` and entries.
-Currently we do not have filters for block meta, all messages are broadcasted.
+Same as `Blocks` but without `transactions`, `accounts`, and entries.
+Currently, we do not have filters for block meta, all messages are broadcast.

 ### Limit filters

 It's possible to add limits for filters in the config.
-If `filters` field is omitted then filters don't have any limits.
+If the `filters` field is omitted, then filters don't have any limits.

 ```json
 "grpc": {